Kingston valve: Use in deliberate sinking

 Kingston valves can be used to scuttle (deliberately sink) a ship.

-Famous examples include the Russian battleships Sevastopol and Potemkin in 1905, the interned Imperial German High Seas Fleet at Scapa Flow in 1919 or the German aircraft carrier Graf Zeppelin in 1945.
+Famous examples include the Russian battleships Sevastopol and Potemkin in 1905, the interned Imperial German High Seas Fleet at Scapa Flow in 1919, the Japanese battleship Tosa in 1925, or the German aircraft carrier Graf Zeppelin in 1945.
 The Imperial Japanese Navy battleship Kirishima was scuttled by the opening of her Kingston valves, after she had received extensive damage during the Second Naval Battle of Guadalcanal.